 When to Consider Prescription Options

 OTC clinical antiperspirants work well for mild to moderate hyperhidrosis.
 If you have tried multiple products from this list without adequate improvement, it may be time to explore prescription options like Qbrexza wipes or iontophoresis machines.
+Our OTC vs prescription antiperspirants comparison explains exactly when stepping up is worth it.

 Signs you may need something stronger: